dataledgerlabs/TxGuard/README.md

 # <span style="color:#198110">VIII.
 Metrics and KPIs</span>

 **TxGuard’s** performance and business success will be continuously evaluated using a defined set of metrics and key performance indicators (KPIs).
-These span system responsiveness, user satisfaction, compliance impact, and predictive capability—ensuring both technical rigor and organizational alignment across **Phase 1** and **Phase 2**.
+These span system responsiveness, user satisfaction, compliance impact, and predictive capability, ensuring both technical rigor and organizational alignment across **Phase 1** and **Phase 2**.

 ### <span style="color:#124C89">1.
 System Performance Metrics</span>